 Originally published in Sales & Marketing Management

-In a perfect world, your sales team and your digital marketing team work side by side to find and close customers.
-In the real world, however, less than half of companies believe their sales and marketing teams are in any sort of alignment at all.
+In a perfect world, your sales team and your digital marketing team work side by side to capture leads and close sales.
+In the real world, however, less than half of companies believe they have achieved sales and marketing alignment.

 Traditionally, each department has experienced success in the past working in a siloed fashion.
-The marketing team created leads and engagement opportunities, while the sales team built relationships and set up accounts.
-But today’s customer journey has gotten more complex.
+The marketing team captured leads and engagement prospective customers, while the sales team built relationships and set up accounts.
+But today’s customer journey is more complex.
 Consumers are savvy: They research, read reviews, and often have more touchpoints throughout the sales process than ever before.

 Data has become one of the most useful tools for both marketers and sales, but the two teams often don’t share this information or optimize it to help each other’s performance.

 As each team gathers data, it must share that information with the other.
 Most important, marketers should be able to see the CRM data the sales team collects.

 After all, customers don’t see the buying process as divided between marketing and sales, so why should your company?

 How CRM Data Benefits Sales & Marketing Alignment